-A public announcement of the Company's intention to purchase its own stock should be made prior to the purchase of any material amount of stock (a draft of an appropriate press release is attached hereto as Appendix B for your reference).
+A public announcement of the Company's intention to purchase its own stock should be made prior to the purchase of any material amount of stock.
 The question of what is a "material amount of stock" for an issuer will depend upon the number of shares it has outstanding, the amount of stock in its public "float" and the average daily trading volume of its stock.
 An amount of stock exceeding 5% of the outstanding shares of the Company should presumptively be deemed material.
 No public announcement is required in connection with the purchase of an immaterial amount of stock.